 Have you ever purchased a chrysanthemum (better known as mum) to decorate for fall, just because they’re beautiful, they scream fall to you and you couldn’t resist, just to get it home and have it looking pathetic in a couple of weeks?
 That’s so aggravating!
-Especially when you like to decorate for fall.
-Plus, I’m cheap and that just feels like money down the drain.
+And, it just feels like money out the window.

 After many years’ experience and lots of money wasted on potted mums for my outdoor fall vignettes, I’ve put together these tips for keeping potted mums looking great.
-I think you’ll find the tips helpful and you’ll be getting the biggest bang for your buck from your purchased potted mums.
+With these tips and a little care, you can get the biggest bang for your buck from your potted mum.

 Let’s just cover a few basics about chrysanthemums before we get started.
-There are annual mums used mainly for fall decorating and there are perennial (or hardy) mums that are planted right in the garden and return year after year.
-I have both, but for this post we are talking about annual potted mums that only live a few months in the fall.
-Some of you lucky gardeners in warmer gardening zones can plant your annual mums in the ground and have them return the following year.
+There are annual fall mums used mainly for outdoor fall decorating and there are perennial or hardy mums that are planted right in the garden and return year after year.
+I have both, but for this post we are talking about annual potted outdoor mums (not indoor mums or florist mums) that only live a few months in the fall.
+Some of you lucky gardeners in warmer gardening zones can plant your annual mums in the ground and have them return next year.

 The Best Time to Buy Potted Mums

 So this year, I’m totally guilty of breaking my first rule.
 I purchased my mums about a week and a half ago, when the weather was nice and cool, and I was feeling all cozy and ready for fall.
-I love fall so much that sometimes I totally jump the gun.
+I love this time of year so much that sometimes I totally jump the gun.
 Can you relate?
 Now this week, we have had several days with temps in the mid to upper 80’s and my mums’ little buds are popping like crazy.

 Let’s pretend there’s a chill in the air, we have our sweatshirts on, and we’re in the mood to get some outdoor fall decorating done.
 Let’s go shopping together and I will give you some tips for picking out the best mums.
-When I walk up to a gardening center and see this, it’s pure sensory overload!
+When I walk up to a gardening center and see this – beautiful mums in full bloom, it’s pure sensory overload!
 BUT, wait, we do not want to buy these mums.

 This post contains affiliate links.
 If you click on